discsoftron/W1TTL-Rig-Control/README.md

     git clone https://github.com/discsoftron/W1TTL-Rig-Control.git

 It is assumed that you already have Python and PIP installed.
-Install Flask with sudo and Flask-SocketIO as the rig account with the following commands:
+Install Flask with sudo and Flask-SocketIO as the rig account with the following command.
+Don't forget -- if rig is not a sudoer, be sure to put the rig account in the sudo group in /etc/group:

     sudo pip install flask
     pip install flask-socketio

+If you are using Python 2.x, you may get an error instaling flask-socketio.
+If you do, try the following command:

+    pip install "Flask-SocketIO<5.0.0"

 Then, while logged into rig, you can run the application with: